 - Pour in the tomatoes and bring to a simmer, cook for 10 minutes until thickened slightly.
 Add the coconut milk and the potatoes and cook for another 20-25 minutes until the potatoes are cooked through.
 Add salt to taste.

-- Mix the yoghurt with 1-2 tbsp water and a pinch of salt.
+- Mix the yoghurt with 1-2 tablespoon water and a pinch of salt.
 Serve the curry with rice, naan and a drizzle of yoghurt sauce.

 Like the look of this recipe?
 Make sure you pin it for later!